Rachel Daly: Houston Dash

 Daly was selected by NWSL club Houston Dash as the sixth overall pick of the 2016 NWSL College Draft.
 The NWSL Media Association voted Daly Player of the Week for the first week of the season after she contributed a goal and an assist in the Dash's 3–1 win against the Chicago Red Stars.
 She appeared in 16 games in the 2016 season, tallying four goals and four assists.
+She was one of three finalists for NWSL Rookie of the Year.

 Daly returned to the Dash for the 2017 season, appearing in 23 games and scoring five goals.
 On 20 November 2017, the Houston Dash announced that Daly had signed a new contract with the club.

 In the 2018 season, Daly was named Player of the Week for week nine, as well as Player of the Month for the month of May.
 Daly started all 24 games for the Dash and scored a career high 10 goals.
 She was voted team MVP and named to the NWSL Second XI for the 2018 season.

 Daly was named captain of the Dash ahead of the 2020 NWSL Challenge Cup.
 The Dash won the Cup, their first trophy, after a 2–0 win over the Chicago Red Stars in the final.
 Daly won the tournament Golden Boot and on 25 July 2020 was named tournament MVP.